 How many of you have been writing for a while?
-This article is for you—though if you’re brand-new, this will eventually apply to you, too.
+Have a story that you just can't seem to finish?
+This article is for you—though if you're brand-new, this will eventually apply to you, too.
 Ahem.
-There will come a day when it’s time to start that story over from scratch.
+There will come a day when it's time to start that story over from scratch.

 Let me explain.

 How I Learned It Was Time to Start Over

 I have a book I've been working on since 2007.
 In the meantime, I've successfully published several other books, but I keep going back to this one because it's my baby.

 It's the life-story of the character who literally ties everything in my series together.
 It covers fifteen millennia (yes, you read that right).
 It's big and important and frightening—and I've worked on it and worked on it and added to it and taken chapters away and added more and completed THREE NaNoWriMos entirely with that book and I still never got it done.

 I wept over this.
 Prayed over this.
 Plotted, outlined, took a couple of courses on how to finish a book, applied every single technique I knew.

 It never worked.
 No matter what I did, this book sputtered and stalled and—would go no further.

 But even with those problems, I couldn't just give up on the book.
 This book contains too much of my soul; it couldn't become a trunk novel.
 I had to find a way to finish it.
 So one week, I did something insane and bold: I started over from scratch and started writing it fresh from page one.

 It means I took the chapters I KNEW were good, the ones I've had on my website as a teaser for years, and I put them aside as if they'd never existed.
 I literally started with chapter one, page one, abandoning the thousands of words I'd stood upon as my bedrock and foundation.